 The engine that powers sustainable organisations

-The EU Taxonomy is a classification system for economic activities that are considered green.
+The EU Taxonomy is a classification system for economic activities that are considered green, which first Delegated Act came into force on 1 January 2022.
+It was focusing on sectors that can make a substantial contribution to climate objectives.
 The tool is used by investors to assess the sustainability of potential investments, whether they meet the EU’s environmental standards and can qualify as ‘green investments’.
-The first Delegated Act under the EU Taxonomy came into force on 1 January 2022, focusing on sectors that can make a substantial contribution to climate objectives.

 The EU Taxonomy is not completely irrelevant to foreign-owned companies operating in the EU.
-EU investors will want to know if a company is Taxonomy-aligned with the latest extended categories.
+EU investors will want to know if a company is Taxonomy-aligned with the latest Extended Environmental Taxonomy categories.
 Companies can use Taxonomy criteria to benchmark their position and evaluate ways to align further with the Taxonomy as a competitive strategy.